-Placenta importance in the fetal development and the most common placental problems
+Placenta importance in fetal development & the most common placental problems

 The placenta is an organ which connects the developing fetus to the uterine wall to allow the nutrient uptake , It provides thermo-regulation to the fetus , the waste elimination , and the gas exchange via the mother’s blood supply , It is also known as the afterbirth , And it is connected to the baby by the umbilical cord .